dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

    in the body.

-8. The Client Broker gets the HTTP response, extracts the OTrP message and calls the Agent's "ProcessOTrPMessage" API to pass it the message.
+8. The Client Broker gets the HTTP response, extracts the OTrP message and calls the OTrP Agent's "ProcessOTrPMessage" API to pass it the message.

-9. The Agent processes the OTrP message, and generates an OTrP response (e.g., GetDeviceStateResponse) which it passes back to the Client Broker.
+9. The OTrP Agent processes the OTrP message, and generates an OTrP response (e.g., GetDeviceStateResponse) which it passes back to the Client Broker.